WSU-kduncan/f24cicd-Sramahi/README-CD.md

 ## Resources
 ## Resources

+## Resources

 1. [Adnanh's Webhook Documentation](https://github.com/adnanh/webhook) - Official repository and documentation for setting up and using the webhook listener.
 2. [Using GitHub Actions and Webhooks](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) - Comprehensive guide to using GitHub webhooks to trigger workflows and actions.
 3. [Using DockerHub and Webhooks](https://docs.docker.com/docker-hub/webhooks/) - Learn how to set up DockerHub webhooks to trigger updates or deployments.
-4. [Linux Handbook - How to Create a systemd Service](https://linuxhandbook.com/systemd-service/) - Step-by-step guide to creating and managing `systemd` services in Linux.
-5. [GitHub - docker/metadata-action](https://github.com/docker/metadata-action) - Official GitHub action for managing Docker metadata, such as tagging images.
+4. [GitHub - docker/metadata-action](https://github.com/docker/metadata-action) - Official GitHub action for managing Docker metadata, such as tagging images.
-6. [Docker - Manage Tag Labels](https://docs.docker.com/engine/reference/commandline/tag/) - Docker documentation on managing image tags and labels for better organization.
+5. [Docker - Manage Tag Labels](https://docs.docker.com/build/ci/github-actions/manage-tags-labels/) - Docker documentation on managing image tags and labels for better organization.
-7. [Docker Container Best Practices](https://docs.docker.com/develop/dev-best-practices/) - Best practices for creating, managing, and deploying Docker containers.
+6. [Docker Container Best Practices](https://docs.docker.com/develop/dev-best-practices/) - Best practices for creating, managing, and deploying Docker containers.
-8. [Systemd Journal Logs](https://www.freedesktop.org/software/systemd/man/systemd.journal-fields.html) - Documentation on how to monitor and interpret `systemd` logs effectively.
-9. [GitHub Webhooks Overview](https://docs.github.com/en/webhooks) - Understand GitHub webhooks, their payloads, and how to configure them.
+7. [GitHub Webhooks Overview](https://docs.github.com/en/webhooks) - Understand GitHub webhooks, their payloads, and how to configure them.
+8. [Automated Deployment Using Docker, GitHub Actions, and Webhooks](https://levelup.gitconnected.com/automated-deployment-using-docker-github-actions-and-webhooks-54018fc12e32) - Step-by-step tutorial on setting up automated deployments with Docker and webhooks.
+9. [Building Your First CI/CD Pipeline with Docker, GitHub Actions, and Webhooks](https://blog.devgenius.io/build-your-first-ci-cd-pipeline-using-docker-github-actions-and-webhooks-while-creating-your-own-da783110e151) - A guide to creating a full CI/CD pipeline while integrating Docker and GitHub.
+10. [Linux Handbook - How to Create a systemd Service](https://linuxhandbook.com/create-systemd-services/) - Step-by-step guide to creating and managing `systemd` services in Linux.
+11. [Systemd Journal Logs](https://www.freedesktop.org/software/systemd/man/systemd.journal-fields.html) - Documentation on how to monitor and interpret `systemd` logs effectively.
-10. [DockerHub Image Tags and Webhook Examples](https://collabnix.com/dockerhub-webhooks-with-practical-examples/) - An illustrative guide on using DockerHub webhooks in real-world scenarios.
+12. [DockerHub Image Tags and Webhook Examples](https://collabnix.com/dockerhub-webhooks-with-practical-examples/) - An illustrative guide on using DockerHub webhooks in real-world scenarios.